TiHo Hannover Logo

 Project Details:

-In the "zukunft.niedersachsen" program, Cluster 2 "Digital Teaching Hub Lower Saxony" was funded in the funding line Hochschule.digital Niedersachsen: Pillar B - Studies and Teaching.
+In the "zukunft.niedersachsen"" program, Cluster 2 ""Digital Teaching Hub Lower Saxony"" was funded in the funding line Hochschule.digital Niedersachsen: Pillar B - Studies and Teaching.
 The TiHo is involved in two sub-projects in this cluster.
-These are the sub-project "Cooperation of services in the field of digital teaching (Media didactics)" and "AI in studies, teaching and examinations".
+These are the sub-project ""Cooperation of services in the field of digital teaching (Media didactics)"" and ""AI in studies, teaching and examinations""."

 Cooperation Partners: